thicKar1/POWERBI-SQL-PYTHON-Marketing-Analytics-Project/README.md

 **VISUALIZATION:**

 The pbix file has been attached.
-A sample analysis of the visuals is in "POWERBI Marketing Analysis.pptx".
+A sample summary of the visuals is in "POWERBI Marketing Analysis.pptx".